Origami-Cloudless-AI/software-engineering-project/kickoff.md

 ::::
 :::: {.column width=50%}
 - As a CFO,
-  - I want to compare Cloud vs TinyML to choose
+  - I want to compare Cloud vs TinyML for cost
-  - I want to pipeline Cloud & TinyML for cost
+  - I want to pipeline Cloud & TinyML for flexibility
 - As a CEO,
   - I want dashboard to observe devices
 - As a CTO,